On the long-time behaviour of reversible interacting particle systems in one and two dimensions: Main results

-The, in our eyes, most noteworthy consequence of Theorem~\ref{theorem:main-result} is the following no-go result that essentially states that the presence of a reversible fixed point for the measure-valued dynamics makes it impossible to also possess periodic orbits.
+This limit theorem in particular implies the following no-go result that essentially states that the presence of a reversible fixed point for the measure-valued dynamics makes it impossible to also possess periodic orbits.
 The precise formulation is as follows.

 \begin{corollary} Let $d \in \{1,2\}$ and assume that $\mathscr{L}$ and $\gamma$ satisfy the above assumptions and that $(P_t)_{t \geq 0}$ is the Markov semigroup generated by $\mathscr{L}$ with $\mu \in \mathscr{G}(\gamma)$ as reversible fixed point.
 Then, the measure-valued dynamics given by